xiaoqinyubo/PSATF/README.md

 The PSATF-6mA model leverages a multi-head self-attention mechanism and statistical features of DNA double strands to improve 6mA site identification.
-Through cross-species validation, it outperforms baseline models, achieving an MCC of 0.982.
-This model aids biologists in more accurately identifying 6mA loci.